restatedev/vscode-extension/README.md

 - **Auto install Restate Server**: Installs automatically Restate server in your project directory.
 - **Start/Stop Restate Server**: Easily toggle a local Restate server instance directly from VS Code status bar.
 - **Auto register service**: Detects when Restate SDK starts and automatically starts the restate-server with it, and registers the deployment.
+Only works with Typescript and Golang SDK at the moment.
 - ***Snippets**: Some handy restate snippets.

 ## 📜 Release Notes